Simple Living Tips to Live More Intentionally

 4. Spend Below your Means.

 Spending below your means is really an essential part of life…not just a part of intentional living.
-Create a budget and stick to it.
+Create a personal finance plan and stick to it.
 Spend your money on things that actually matter to you.

 5. Practice Self Care.